fjkz/tt-runner/doc/en/README.md

 - `--print-log` option prints output of running scripts on the console.
 - `--stop-on-failure` option skips remaining operations if an operation fails.
 The postconditioning is also skipped then.
 - `--skip-all` option skips all operations.
-We can know the execution plan and the ID number of each operation.
+We can know the execution plan.
-- `--only` option runs only operations that have specified ID numbers.
-Note that preconditioning and postconditioning are not automatically executed.
+- `--only` option runs only specfied scripts.
+We can also specify directory names.
+Note that preconditioning and postconditioning operations are not automatically executed.
-- `--skip` option skips operations that have specified ID numbers.
+- `--skip` option skips operations that have specified scripts.
+We can also specify directory names.

 ## Improvement of Test Suites